urbit/urbit.org-reloaded/content/faq.md

 ### What is Urbit? {#what-is-urbit}

 Urbit reimagines the internet as a peer-to-peer network designed to stay that way.
 Previous attempts to "decentralize" the internet have only attempted to solve certain corners of the problem.
-Urbit proposes that only a new stack, built from the ground-up as a tightly integrated system, can realize a great user experience for people using a peer-to-peer web.
+Urbit proposes that only a new stack, built from the ground up as a tightly integrated system, can realize a great user experience for people using a peer-to-peer web.

 Combining a deterministic operating system (Urbit OS / Arvo) and a secure, global identity layer (Urbit ID / Azimuth), the Urbit project has created something that’s never existed before: an encrypted peer-to-peer network where you can be sure that messages are never tampered with or surveilled, and where strangers on that network can be trusted by default.

 The connected world anticipated by Urbit is a much friendlier one, much like the early Internet, where collegial discussion and collaboration was the norm.
 Problems that are unsolvable without large-scale political centralization in our current internet – data breaches, spam, fake reviews, malware-spreading, harassment – become tractable when individuals control their computing again.
 You have one login for everything.
 You own and control all of your software and all of your data by default.
-Software is designed around the friendships, families, communities, and organizations you're already apart of – not the other way around.
+Software is designed around the friendships, families, communities, and organizations you're already a part of – not the other way around.

 ### How secure is Urbit right now? {#how-secure-is-urbit}

-Urbit ID / Azimuth, Urbit's identity layer, is live on the Ethereum blockchain and has been audited by Open Zeppelin, Blockchain at Berkeley and Bloctrax.
+Urbit ID / Azimuth, Urbit's identity layer, is live on the Ethereum blockchain and has been audited by Open Zeppelin, Blockchain at Berkeley, and Bloctrax.
 [We run a bug bounty program](https://hackerone.com/tlon) on HackerOne.

 Urbit OS / Arvo is still an early beta.
 Arvo is safe to play with, but it’s not yet a place to store or share private information.
 Urbit's cryptographic protocols have not been professionally audited, and the OS itself doesn't provide protection from attackers on the network — although we haven't seen any yet.

 ### How can I contribute to Urbit? {#contribute}

 We encourage outside contributors to become a part of the project.
-The best way to do this is to check out [Urbit](https://github.com/urbit) on Github, look at the pinned repositories, and check out our [Contributing](https://urbit.org/docs/getting-started/contributing/) guide.
+The best way to do this is to check out [Urbit](https://github.com/urbit) on GitHub, look at the pinned repositories, and check out our [Contributing](https://urbit.org/docs/getting-started/contributing/) guide.
 After you've gotten familiar with the system, feel free to open issues and make pull requests.

 ### Who is building Urbit? {#who-builds-urbit}